 Results: 120 responses were gathered.
 High awareness rates of the FA guidelines were found (97%) with variable rates of player and coaching staff concussion education.
 Baseline concussion assessments were collected by 78%.
 Of those, 99% collected SCAT5 with low rates of other neuro-psychometric testing (17%).
 Confidence of pitch-side SRC recognition was high (93% feeling very confident or confident).
-Introduction of a 'concussion' substitute was seen as strongly positive for player welfare (85% strongly agreeing or agreeing).
+A small number of respondents thought players never under-reported symptoms to avoid removal (6.6% selecting it rarely or never occurred).
+There is a perception of coaching staff trying to influence removal decisions with 40% often or sometimes feeling influence.
+Introduction of a "concussion" substitute was seen as strongly positive for player welfare (85% strongly agreeing or agreeing).